Beakerboy/MS-Pcode-Assembler/README.md

 <b>ModuleCookie (2 bytes):</b> The value from the Project stream.

 ## Guids
-Guids in binary form are packed together
+Several Guids in binary form are packed together
-The data is then padded with FF to offset 0x179.

 ## Object Table
 <table class="tg">